 TASK INTERSPERSAL.
 Students, as is true with human nature in general, are more likely to engage in an assignment if it does not require significant effort.
 Students can become frustrated when faced with work that is perceived as difficult or requires a slow pace, more thought, and more effort.
 This is particularly true of new learning, or learning that is in the acquisition stage where error rates are often high.
 A simple strategy of interspersing tasks that have already been mastered within the assignment can promote greater confidence and motivation to both begin and finish the activity.
 While the original research was in the content area of math, the success with broader use is well known.
 Based upon the well-documented principles of reinforcement, completed problems are reinforcing.
 Easier tasks or items that are interspersed and completed readily are reinforcing for students and encourage sustained work and task completion.
-Task interspersing also positively impacts the overall perception of the assignment as taking less time to complete, requiring less effort, and being less difficult even when the assignment actually had more problems due to interspersing (Cates & Skinner, 2000).
+Task interspersing also positively impacts the overall perception of the assignment.
+In one study where easier problems were interspersed with new learning, students rated the assignment as taking less time to complete, requiring less effort, and being less difficult even when the assignment actually had more problems due to interspersing (Cates & Skinner, 2000).